buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 The following parameters are accepted by this class:

 ``user_key``
     The user key from the Pushover website.
-It is used to identify the notification receipent.
+It is used to identify the notification recipient.

 ``api_token``
     API token for a custom application from the Pushover website.